Zimmerman Elementary Attendance Procedures

 Absent or Late to School

 If your child will be absent or arrives late please call the school attendance line; 763-241-3555.
 You may call 24 hours a day and leave a message.
-If your child is not at school, and the school has not received notice of absence, the school will call the parent or guardian.
+If your child is not at school, and the school has not received notice of absence, the school will call or email the parent/guardian.

 When reporting an absence, please include the following information: